 About Eidfjord, Norway

 Some Alaska cruises start with a bonus: a visit to Seattle, the de facto capital of the Pacific Northwest.
-The Emerald City is in the middle of a $335 million project to replace its seawall, the latest in a series of rehabilitation developments and new attractions that have benefited the waterfront.
+In 2017, the Emerald City completed the replacement its seawall, the latest in a series of rehabilitation developments and new attractions that have benefited the waterfront.
 If you're going to be in Seattle, these are the spots are worth exploring before you embark.

 Hotels in Seattle